-I also help them come up with ideas for all of their supplemental essays and help the students edit those essays once they’re finished.
+I also helped them come up with ideas for all of their supplemental essays and help the students edit those essays once they’re finished.
 If they have an admissions interview, the student will come to my office where we’ll do a practice interview and I’ll coach them on how to improve.

 Again, not all offices are like mine.
 I have a friend who is a college counselor at a Chinese high school in Ningbo and she gives two classes a week.
 I have another friend in Beijing who does all of the administrative paperwork and helps kids select colleges in addition to helping with the essays and interview prep.
 She works with fewer students intensively, while I do fewer tasks with a larger group of students.

 Want to see a day in the life of a college counselor in China?
 Read it here!

 Working as a college counselor in China is a much cushier job than I imagined when I originally applied a few years ago.
 The pay is significantly higher than a typical first-time ESL teacher, with more prestige and better benefits.
 Unless you’re a career teacher working at a private or international school, you probably will have a much better package as a counselor.